 Like stammering, no two people with TS display precisely the same tic characteristics.

 TS can be managed with medication, behavioural management and counselling support.
 Sometimes the vocal tics of children with TS may resemble stammering behaviours.
-If you think your child may be stammering and would like support with this, ask your GP or refer yourself to your local NHS Speech and Language Therapist.
+If you think your child may be stammering and would like support with this, ask your GP or refer yourself to your local NHS Speech & Language Therapist (see our Therapy & Courses section).
 If possible, see someone who specialises in working with children who stammer.

 Tourette's Action (Helpline: 0300 777 8427)